Powerlearnproject/se-day1-assignment-casotadesigns/README.md

 List and briefly explain the phases of the Software Development Life Cycle.
 Answer: The Software Development Life Cycle (SDLC) is a structured process that defines the phases involved in software development.
 The key phases are:

-Requirement Gathering and Analysis: Identify the needs and expectations of the stakeholders to document the software's required functionality and constraints.
+a.Requirement Gathering and Analysis: Identify the needs and expectations of the stakeholders to document the software's required functionality and constraints.

+b.
 Design: Create the architecture and detailed design of the system, including the structure, components, interfaces, and data models.

+c.
 Implementation (Coding): Translate the design into executable code by writing the software using programming languages.

+d.
 Testing: Validate the software by detecting and fixing bugs, ensuring it meets requirements and works as expected.

+e.
 Deployment: Release the completed software to the users or environment where it will operate.

+f.
 Maintenance: Monitor the software in operation, making updates and improvements over time to fix issues or add new features.

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.